hedronvision/bazel-compile-commands-extractor/README.md

 code --uninstall-extension ms-vscode.cpptools
 ```

-Then, open VSCode user settings.
+Then, open VSCode *user* settings, so things will be automatically set up for all projects you open.

-Add the following two, separate entries to `"clangd.arguments"`:
+Add the following three separate entries to `"clangd.arguments"`:
 ```
 --header-insertion=never
 --compile-commands-dir=${workspaceFolder}/
+--query-driver=/**/*
 ```
 (Just copy each as written; VSCode will correctly expand ${workspaceFolder} for each workspace.)
-  -  They get rid of (overzealous) header insertion and are needed to  help it find the compile commands, even when browsing system headers outside the source tree.
+  -  They get rid of (overzealous) header insertion; locate the compile commands correctly, even when browsing system headers outside the source tree; and cause clangd to interrogate Bazel's compiler wrappers to figure out which system headers they include by default.
   -  If your Bazel WORKSPACE is a subdirectory of your project, change --compile-commands-dir to point into that subdirectory by overriding *both* flags in your *workspace* settings